DavidAnson/PassWeb/README.md

 Because it's simple and standards-based, PassWeb works cross-platform on modern browsers like recent releases of Internet Explorer, Chrome, Firefox, and Safari.
 If you see a problem, please email me detailed steps to reproduce it.

 **How was PassWeb developed?**
-The client is built with HTML, CSS, and JavaScript and uses the [jQuery](http://jquery.com/), [Knockout](http://knockoutjs.com/), [crypto-js](http://code.google.com/p/crypto-js/), and [lz-string](http://pieroxy.net/blog/pages/lz-string/index.html) libraries.
-The server's REST API runs on ASP.NET or Node.js.
-Encryption is 256-bit AES in CBC mode.
-Hashing is SHA-512.
+The client is built using HTML, CSS, and JavaScript on top of the [React](https://facebook.github.io/react/), [crypto-js](https://code.google.com/archive/p/crypto-js/), and [lz-string](http://pieroxy.net/blog/pages/lz-string/index.html) libraries.
+The server's REST API runs on either ASP.NET or Node.js.
+Encryption uses 256-bit AES in CBC mode.
+Hashing uses SHA-512.

 ## Configuration